Do you ever feel like the food you eat is working against you?

 The best way to diagnose a FODMAP intolerance is to simply cut all high-FODMAP foods out of your diet for a while and see what happens to your digestion.

-If you see a significant improvement, there is a good chance you are intolerant to at least some FODMAP foods.
+If you see a significant improvement during the elimination phase, there is a good chance you are intolerant to at least some FODMAP foods.

-After about 6 weeks of elimination, you can start adding potential problem foods back into your diet one by one.
-Add a single food (like onions) for 3-4 days and see how your digestion reacts.
-If everything is still ok, then you can probably tolerate onions.
+After about 2 to 6 weeks of elimination, you can start systematically adding potential problem foods back into your diet one by one over the course of about 6 to 8 weeks.
+Add a single food (such as onions) for 3 to 4 days and see how your digestion reacts.
+If everything is still OK, then you can probably tolerate that food.

-Just be aware that FODMAP foods are “accumulative”.
-It’s possible you can be ok with small amounts of some FODMAP foods but have problems if you eat several of them together or in larger amounts.
+Just be aware that FODMAP foods are cumulative.
+This means that you may be OK with small amounts of some FODMAP foods but have problems if you eat several of them together or in larger amounts.

-It definitely takes a while to figure out what you can and cannot tolerate, but it’s so worth it!
+It definitely takes a while to figure out what you can and cannot tolerate, but I can tell you from my experience that it’s so worth it.

-FODMAP is not unique to people living with diabetes.
-There is no physiological connection between the two, but given that diabetes and IBS (irritable bowel syndrome) often goes hand in hand, I think FODMAPs are worth paying special attention to if you have diabetes.
+FODMAP intolerance is not unique to people living with diabete, and there is no established physiological link directly connecting the two conditions.
+But given that diabetes and IBS (irritable bowel syndrome) often go together, I think FODMAPs are worth paying special attention to if you have diabetes.

 I lived with severe FODMAP intolerance symptoms for more than 10 years without any of the specialists I saw ever suggesting a food intolerance.
 That blows my mind!

-FODMAP isn’t “alternative” science in any way.
-It’s very well researched and you can even find a department at Stanford University specializing in the FODMAP diet and how to identify triggers.
+And know that FODMAPs aren’t “alternative” science in any way.
+They are very well researched — Stanford’s Digestive Health Center even has specialists on the low-FODMAP diet and how to identify triggers.

 As with everything in life, I believe knowledge empowers us.
-Knowing how we react to certain foods can empower us to make the right choices for us a happy and healthy life.
+Knowing how we react to certain foods can enable us to make the right choices to have a happy and healthy life.
 Constipation and diabetes don’t have to go hand-in-hand!

 Thank you for posting this site.
 I have 2 family members with issues you address in this site: pre-diabetes and fodmop sensitivity issues.
 I was initially searching for the low carb breads and found your site.
 I will also go back to search for the fodmop issue.
 Thank you again for your research and for sharing personal experience with the breads reviewed — this will help with one person.